CRollins6020/CRollins6020/README.md

 writing as I continue to self-teach and grow in the field.
 I’ve included sample docs that reflect how I approach making complex topics more clear and approachable.
-My background is in SaaS enablement, where I worked as a Senior Instructional Designer, and I’m now shifting into Technical Writing with a focus on clarity, usability, and real-world impact.
+My background is in SaaS enablement, where I worked as a Senior Instructional Designer, with a strong passion to explore Technical Writing.

 ## 📂 Portfolio Contents